University of Kansas Center for Physical Activity & Weight Management

-This conference’s goals are to provide health care professionals and educators the most current evidence-based information targeting nutrition, physical activity and behavior changes.
-Obesity is directly associated with heart disease and stroke, high blood pressure, diabetes, cancer, gallbladder diseases and gallstones, osteoarthritis, sleep apnea, asthma and other diseases.
+This conference’s goals are to provide healthcare professionals and educators with the most current evidence-based information targeting nutrition, physical activity, and behavior changes.
+Obesity is directly associated with heart disease and stroke, high blood pressure, diabetes, cancer, gallbladder diseases and gallstones, osteoarthritis, sleep apnea, asthma, and other diseases.
 It is also associated with poor self-image, poorer performance in school and a variety of psychosocial impairments.
-Therefore, researchers, educators, government agencies, foundations, industry representatives and others are promoting efforts to prevent and treat obesity at the individual and community levels.
+Therefore, researchers, educators, government agencies, foundations, industry and others are promoting efforts to prevent and treat obesity at the individual and community levels.

-This conference is designed for all health care professionals and agencies who have contact with and influence on at-risk populations including physicians, physician assistants, public health professionals, nurses, advanced practice nurses, community health specialists, dietitians, nutritionists, pharmacists, health educators, exercise science and fitness professionals, emergency medical care providers, youth leaders, physical therapists, occupational therapists, educators, teachers, principals, superintendents, board of education members, parents, and policy makers who have contact with and influence on education.
+This conference is designed for all healthcare professionals and agencies who have contact with and influence on at-risk populations, including physicians, physician assistants, public health professionals, nurses, advance practice nurses, community health specialists, dietitians, nutritionists, pharmacists, health educators, exercise science and fitness professionals, emergency medical care providers, youth leaders, physical therapists, educators, teachers, principals, superintendents, board of education members, parents, and policy makers who have contact with and influence on education.

 At the completion of the 13th Annual Obesity Conference, participants should be able to:

-- Review the impact of nutrition literacy and food insecurity on/with patients;
+- Review the impact of population health on the family and home food environment;

-- Review the impact of obesity on sleep and pregnancy;
+- Review the impact of fasting on obesity;

 - Discuss the prevention and treatment of pediatric obesity;